The geometry of filtrations: Filtered and Graded Spectra

-\begin{rem} Via the symmetric monoidal structures of $\Sp$, $\Z^{ds}$ and $(\Z, \leq)$--the latter two arising from the abelian group structure on $\Z$-- one endows $\Rep(\Z^{ds})$ and $\Rep(\Z)$ with a symmetric monoidal structure arising from Day convolution. \end{rem}
+\begin{rem} Via the symmetric monoidal structures of $\Sp$, $\Z^{ds}$ and $\Z$ --the latter two arising from the standard abelian group structure on the integers-- one endows $\Rep(\Z^{ds})$ and $\Rep(\Z)$ with a symmetric monoidal structure arising from Day convolution.
+For more on the Day convolution product in the setting of $\infty$-categories, see \cite{glasman2016day}. \end{rem}